Gurobi/gurobi-optimods/docs/source/adding.rst

 A good Mod:

 - solves well-known, well-defined problem from a non-optimization field;
-- has a simple interface which shields the user from interacting with gurobipy directly;
+- has a simple interface that shields the user from interacting with gurobipy directly;
 - is self-contained, and follows a clean data-in data-out style leaning on standard packages from the python ecosystem (``numpy``, ``scipy``, and ``pandas`` are our first-class citizens);
-- is accompanied by clear documentation which provides background information for the topic and a formal statement of the problem in the domain language of the target user; and
+- is accompanied by clear documentation that provides background information for the topic and a formal statement of the problem in the domain language of the target user; and
 - includes runnable examples codes and presentation of results in the